This article talks about a feature of our Accurx Desktop toolbar.

 3 This will populate the bottom of the text with the attachment

 4 Once sent, what the patient receives is an SMS to their mobile phone with a link.
-When they click on the link, they will be asked to input their date of birth as identify verification, before being able to access the document.
+When they click on the link, they will be asked to input their date of birth as identity verification, before being able to access the document.

 The document is accessible for 28 days.
 The patient will need to save the document onto their phone/PC in order to keep a copy for their records.

-If you have any questions or feedback about this feature, please contact using the Intercom Messenger on our website
+If you have any questions or feedback about this feature, please contact us using the Intercom Messenger on our website

 A video demo here of how to send documents or advice: